Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Background and objectives

-The good news is that, over the past 10 years, competent and reliable local counsel have arisen in practically all CIS countries.
+The good news is that, over the past 10 years, competent and reliable local counsel have arisen in practically all Europe-Caucasus-Asia countries.
 The bad news for International Law Firms is that it is often quite difficult to identify quality Local Counsel and to select those that are most suitable for professional cooperation.
-Until the Forum was established, there was no comprehensive database available listing Local Counsel in the CIS, nor any other forum existing where Local Counsel can present themselves, exchange information and establish contacts with each other and with International Law Firms.
+Until the Forum was established, there was no comprehensive database available listing Local Counsel in the Europe-Caucasus-Asia, nor any other forum existing where Local Counsel can present themselves, exchange information and establish contacts with each other and with International Law Firms.

 Therefore, for us it was a logical solution to organize the Forum in order to provide both International Law Firms and Local Counsel, as well as Corporate Counsel, with an opportunity to meet each other, share their experiences and news on legal developments in their countries and establish new connections.